SoftInstigate/restheart-website/docs/security/overview.md

 <img class="img-fluid" src="/images/restheart-security-explained.png" alt="restheart-security explained">

-Different **Authentication Mechanism** manage different authentication schemes.
+Different **Authentication Mechanisms** manage different authentication schemes.
 An example is _BasicAuthMechanism_ that handles the Basic Authentication scheme.
 It extracts the credentials from a request header and passes them to the an Authenticator for verification.

 A different example is the _IdentityAuthMechanism_ that binds the request to a single identity specified by configuration.
 This Authentication Mechanism does not require an Authenticator to build the account.